robch/book-of-ai/docs/chapter-19-sample-overview-phi3-onnx-chat-streaming-with-functions-cs.md

 - navigation
 - toc
 ---
-# ONNX Chat Completions Streaming with Functions in C#
+# ONNX Chat Streaming with Functions in C#

-This sample demonstrates how to use the ONNX Chat Completions API with streaming in a C# console application, including function calling.
+This sample demonstrates how to use the ONNX Chat API with streaming in a C# console application, including function calling.

 [:material-file-code: Program.cs](./samples/phi3-onnx-chat-streaming-with-functions-cs/Program.cs)
 [:material-file-code: ONNXChatCompletionsStreamingWithFunctions.cs](./samples/phi3-onnx-chat-streaming-with-functions-cs/ONNXChatCompletionsStreamingWithFunctions.cs)